 Relocating to a new city can be an overwhelming task.
 We know, we made the move from San Francisco to Austin about 4 years ago.
 Ideally you’d take several trips to your new city to get to know the place and find out exactly where you want to live.
 Realistically, though, that probably won’t happen.
 Our lives are busy and money is limited.
-To help guide you through the relocation process, save you time and money, we’ve put together this step by step guide.
+To help guide you through the relocation process, save you time and money, we’ve put together this step by step guide to relocating to Austin.

 Step 1: Research Austin Neighborhoods

 For people who are getting relocated with a company, this part is a bit easier because you know where you’ll work and can focus your search around neighborhoods with an acceptable commute.
 Though traffic in Austin is nothing compared to traffic in LA, you’ll still want to pay attention to things like which roads you’ll be taking to work and how long it will take you to travel each way.
 (Hint: 35 is always a bad choice – especially during commute hours) We’ve put together several one-click searches near Austin’s top employers, so feel free to start there.
 If you don’t see your company on the list, email us with your company’s name and address at info@AustinRealEstateHomesBlog.com and we can set one up for you.

 How to Research: Home Searches Near Top Austin Employers.